-The fastest way to get from Calgary to Red Deer is by taking the always busy 4 lane Highway 2 (QEII) north.
-It’s not the most scenic route, but it will get you there the quickest.
-The driving distance is approximately 147kms and will take you about 90 minutes, depending on traffic and construction.
+The fastest way to get from Calgary to Red Deer is by taking the always-busy 4-lane Highway 2 (QEII) north.
+The driving distance is approximately 147 km and will take about 90 minutes, depending on traffic and construction.
+Just note that it’s not the most scenic route, but it will get you there the quickest.

 The Slower and Scenic Route

-This is a 429km route and will take you approximately 5 hours to arrive in Red Deer.
-Head west from Calgary towards Cochrane and then turn north on the Cowboy Trail (highway 22.
-When you reach highway 11 turn east until you reach Red Deer.
+This is a 429 km route, and it will take approximately 5 hours to arrive in Red Deer.
+Head west from Calgary towards Cochrane and turn north on the Cowboy Trail (Highway 22).
+When you reach Highway 11, turn east until you reach Red Deer.

-If you are arriving into Alberta via the Calgary International Airport (YYC), it is simple to pick up a vehicle (we suggest using Rentalcars.com to compare pricing among your favourite agencies) at the airport and be on your way.
-Calgary International Airport is located on the north-end of the city and right off the QEII enuring that you can be on your way quickly to Red Deer.
+If you are arriving in Alberta via the Calgary International Airport (YYC), it is simple to get a car rental at the airport and be on your way.
+Calgary International Airport is located on the north end of the city and right off the QEII, ensuring that you can be on your way quickly to Red Deer.

 If you are not interested in using a traditional car rental agency, you can also hire cars through a website called Turo (think Airbnb for car rentals).

-Before you any road trip it’s best to check out Alberta 511 for up-to-date road reports.
-Every winter there are at least a few days that this trip can be a treacherous journey thanks to inhospitable weather, and trust us, you don’t want to be caught in it!
+Before you take any road trip, it’s best to check out Alberta 511 for up-to-date road reports.
+Every winter, there are at least a few days that this trip can be a treacherous journey thanks to inhospitable weather, and trust us, you don’t want to be caught in it!

-There are a number of bus companies offering service from Calgary to Red Deer (and vice-versa from Red Deer to Calgary) that are reasonably priced.
+Several bus companies offer services from Calgary to Red Deer (and vice-versa from Red Deer to Calgary) that are reasonably priced.

-Red Arrow – Red Arrow is probably the most popular bus service connecting the two cities (and more spots in Alberta), Red Arrow offers multiple pick-up spots in each city.
-There are daily buses from Calgary to Red Deer that leave at noon daily and on Monday, Wednesday Thursday and Friday there is a morning bus that departs Calgary at 8am.
+Red Arrow – Red Arrow is probably the most popular bus service connecting the two cities (and more spots in Alberta), and Red Arrow offers multiple pick-up spots in each city.
+There are several buses daily from Calgary to Red Deer.
 A bus ticket can be purchased online or at the Red Arrow ticket office at the station.

-Rider Express – Rider Express buses from Calgary to Red Deer runs twice daily, a morning and an evening service.
+Rider Express – Rider Express buses from Calgary to Red Deer run twice daily, a morning and an evening service.
 Bus tickets can be purchased on their website.

 Ebus – Ebus is Red Arrow’s offering of a more economical option.
-There are two scheduled routes from Calgary to Red Deer by bus daily (except Saturdays)Fares are approximately $52.00 for the one way trip to Red Deer and vice versa.
+There are two scheduled routes from Calgary to Red Deer by bus daily (except Saturdays).

 Cold Shot – $30 will get you from Calgary to Red Deer with Cold Shot Bus Service.
-They make up to 2 trips daily on their bus and 2 return trips from Red Deer to Calgary (early morning and early evening).
-An added bonus for riding with Cold Shot is that every sixth trip is free!
+They make up to 2 trips daily.
+A bonus for riding with Cold Shot is that every sixth trip is free!

 The Canada Bus – A brand new service offering service between Calgary, Red Deer and Edmonton.
 There are even plans to expand to Canmore and Banff in the near future.
-A one-way ticket on The Canada Bus from Calgary to Red Deer is $39 and if you purchase a 6 ticket pack (good for 180 days) you’ll get a 35% discount.
+A one-way ticket on The Canada Bus from Calgary to Red Deer is $30 and if you purchase a six-ticket pack (good for 180 days) you’ll get a 15% discount.

-For some not having to do the driving, but travel from Edmonton in style and comfort is a must.
-A private transfer from Edmonton to Red Deer is a good option Here are a few options to do so.
+For some, not having to drive while travelling from Edmonton in style and comfort is a must!
+A private transfer from Edmonton to Red Deer is a good option.
+Here are a few options to do so.